 The County continues to participate in a public process to work with the communities of La Cienega and La Cieneguilla to develop plans to minimize water used from the planning area and in watersheds that impact area acequias.

-In 2014 the County’s Water Policy Advisory Committee considering the high cost and onerous permitting requirements of aquifer-storage and recovery (ASR).
+In 2014 the County’s Water Policy Advisory Committee, considered the high cost and onerous permitting requirements of aquifer-storage and recovery (ASR).
 Upon the WPAC’s recommendation, the BCC approved Resolution No. 2015-14, which recommends that the County Utility pursue back-up supply to the BDD water supply via in-basin ground water wells, since the BDD has been off-line an average of 17 percent each of the last four years.

 Water Right Acquisition